Author: Chris Roth

 The response of one member to Linda and George’s description of Elysium as a “commune”—“Commune?
 Boo, hiss.
 We prefer the term Intentional Community”—is triply humorous.
-First, it is a fairly accurate paraphrase (with attitude) of what many communitarians tell those with preconceived notions about communities, and of what the Fellowship for Intentional Community itself states in every issue of Communities magazine.
+First, it is a fairly accurate paraphrase (with attitude) of what many communitarians tell those with preconceived notions about communities, and of what the Foundation for Intentional Community itself states in every issue of Communities magazine.
 Second, while most intentional communities are not communes, Elysium most decidedly is.
 Members hold all land and property in common and share income—it’s “all for one, one for all.”
 The third, least subtle reason for laughing is that the stereotype of a commune as “a bunch of hippies smoking pot and playing guitar” (the reason Elysium members say they object to that designation) can seem to apply to them, especially to the party scenes, though in reality their lives are filled with much more than that.

 Elysium’s communal economy—like every communal economy—has both benefits and drawbacks.
 Rodney immediately gives George his shirt when George says he likes it—the natural thing to do since “we share everything here.”
 In contrast to other characters in the movie, Elysium members don’t let money (or the lack of it) consume their lives, and appear to have found a comfortable way to support themselves in harmony with the land and one another.
 Their ideology aligns with their practices: Wayne’s novel is a political parable about “the flaws of capitalistic society,” and Carvin, the founder, insists repeatedly that “money buys nothing—literally nothing.”